When to kill (and when to recover) a failed project

 "The key is to identify the weak areas, vet why they were problematic, and work on ways to avoid them the next time," Coakley says.

 "Small, quick failures should be acceptable," Zucker concludes.
-"But, when we have huge catastrophic failures it is because we have organizational and cultural issues that prevent us from recognizing, or hearing, what is actually happening on our projects."
+"But, when we have huge catastrophic failures it is because we have organisational and cultural issues that prevent us from recognising, or hearing, what is actually happening on our projects."

 Join the CIO Australia group on LinkedIn.
 The group is open to CIOs, IT Directors, COOs, CTOs and senior IT managers.